Save the Date!

 By Hannah Lewis, Chelsea Green Publishing - Green Pocket Forests The Berkeley organization founded by Neelam Patil, one of TIME Magazine’s 2022 innovative teachers of the year

-- SUGi The world-wide network of mini-forest projects
+- SUGi The worldwide network of mini-forest projects

-“The forest is the root of all life; it is the womb that revives our biological instincts,
+“The forest is the root of all life; it is the womb that revives our biological instincts, that deepens our intelligence and increases our sensitivity as human beings.”

 — Akira Miyawaki